-The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that effect certain reported amounts and disclosures.
+The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that effect certain reported amounts and disclosures.
 Actual results could differ from these estimates.

 (o) Deferred Outflows of Resources and Deferred Inflows of Resources